PostHog/posthog.com/contents/docs/cdp/common-questions.md

 ## How do I capture data from another application?

-We depreciated the functionality of PostHog apps that enabled you to capture data from other tools.
+We deprecated the functionality of PostHog apps that enable you to capture data from other tools.
 Functionally, these apps were a cron which ran every minute (or more) and pulled data from another tool.

-There are two options for recreating these functionality:
+There are two options for recreating this functionality:

 1. **Set up a cron of your own**.
 You can use a tool like [val.town](https://val.town/) to easily set up scheduled tasks that capture data from other tools and send it to PostHog.
 Our tutorials on [capturing new RSS items](/tutorials/rss-item-capture) and [events from Calendly webhooks](/tutorials/calendly-webhooks) are examples of this.

 2. **Use our data warehouse**.
 PostHog's data warehouse enables you to import and use data from apps like Stripe, Hubspot, and Postgres natively in PostHog.
 See our [docs](/docs/data-warehouse) for more information.

-## How do track when users do an event for the first time?
+## How do I track when users do an event for the first time?

 There are a few ways to capture a user doing an event for the first time.
 We cover a few of these in our tutorials on [tracking new and returning users](/tutorials/track-new-returning-users) and [first touch attribution](/tutorials/first-last-touch-attribution).